-The City of Graham is within the Jordan Lake Watershed Strategy.
-The Jordan Lake Nutrient Strategy is composed have since been augmented or replaced by a series of NC rules are often referred to as the Jordan Lake Rules.:
+The City of Graham is within the Jordan Lake Watershed and is subject to the Jordan Lake Nutrient Strategy.
+The Jordan Lake Nutrient Strategy is composed of a set of regulatory rules enacted in 2009 that have since been augmented or replaced by a series of NC General Assembly Session Laws.
+The following rules are often referred to as the Jordan Lake Rules.:

-15A NCAC 02B .0262 - Purpose and Scope (See #4 below
+15A NCAC 02B .0262 - Purpose and Scope (See #4 below.)